 Back to the book I went, but my upstairs “neighbor” lived on.
 I rewrote the chapter so that the protagonist experiences a similar spooky encounter, although she meets a far more terrifying fate than I. In fact, for the novel’s film adaptation, the American Film Institute put that particular scene on its list of the scariest scenes in motion picture history.

-After The Sentinel was completed and it exploded on the bestseller lists, I was working on the screenplay for the film adaptation.
+After was completed and it exploded on the bestseller lists, I was working on the screenplay for the film adaptation.
 One day, while writing in my office at Universal Studios, the gate officer called me and told me that Allison Parker’s anointed successor [Allison Parker is the main character in both the film and the novel] was there to see me.

 I thought it was a joke.
 An agent friend pulling my chain.
 I told the guard to direct the visitor to my office.